doitintl/help/gitbook/cmp/anomaly-detection/cloud-anomalies.md

 [Read more about attributions here](../cloud-analytics/attributing-cloud-spend.md#edit-settings)

-for instance - if you would like to create anomalies to only monitor your production infrastructure, this can be accomplished easily by creating an attribution defining your environment and then enabling it for monitoring.
+For example, let's say you would like to create anomalies to only monitor your production infrastructure.
+You can accomplish this by creating an attribution defining your environment and then enabling it for monitoring.

 ## View anomalies